Staff Bios

 Co-Founder/Director of Education

-Larry Cecio has been a Montessori Elementary Teacher for the past twenty-five years.
+Larry Cecio has been a Montessori Elementary Teacher for the past twenty-nine years.
 He started the very first Elementary Program for a school in Central New Jersey where he taught for ten years.
 Larry later became the Director of Elementary Education for another Central Jersey Montessori School for four years prior to re-locating to Southern California.
 After college, Larry spent many years working with developmentally disabled adults.
 Among his triumphs were; writing several proposals on behalf of his clients that were accepted into legislation and coaching one of his clients to win two consecutive gold medals in the Special Olympics.
 Upon making his move into Montessori education, in addition to his Bachelor's Degree in Education, Larry is dually trained, attending both the Princeton Center for Teacher Education in Princeton, New Jersey and the New Gate School for Teacher Education in Sarasota, Florida.
 Larry is a certified Redirecting Children's Behavior Instructor and has an extensive background in coaching and personal growth.
 Larry's extensive background, affinity for children and his natural ability to connect with his students make him an incredible teacher and an asset to every environment he leads.

 • Marcus Brutlag